 As a kid, I never liked meat stews.
-I’m not sure why but anything cooked in a Dutch oven or cocotte was unappetizing to me.
+I’m not sure why, but anything cooked in a Dutch oven or cocotte was unappetizing to me.
 Well, I’m happy things have changed since then!
 I still don’t eat meat stew, okay?
-But I’m loving Dutch ovens.
-Yes, they are heavy, but slow cooked food is really the best, especially when it’s cozy like this jackfruit blanquette.
+But I love Dutch ovens.
+Yes, they are heavy, but slow-cooked food is really the best, especially when it’s cozy like this jackfruit blanquette.

 You can serve this blanquette with rice, quinoa, or pasta.
 It is always best served the same day as the sauce has the tendency to thicken as it cools.
 To reheat, simply add a bit more water until you get a creamy consistency.

 This comforting jackfruit blanquette makes the perfect dinner to have on cold winter nights.
 It’s rich, creamy, and has that stick-to-your-ribs factor.

 Let me know in the comments if you try this recipe!